ourstudio-se/pldag/README.md

-# Prime Logic Directed Acyclic Graph
+# Primitive Logic Directed Acyclic Graph
-"Prime Logic Directed Acyclic Graph" data structure, or "PL-DAG" for short, is fundamentally a Directed Acyclic Graph (DAG) where each node represents a logical relationship, and the leaf nodes correspond to literals.
+"Primitive Logic Directed Acyclic Graph" data structure, or "PL-DAG" for short, is fundamentally a Directed Acyclic Graph (DAG) where each node represents a logical relationship, and the leaf nodes correspond to literals.
 Each node in the graph encapsulates information about how its incoming nodes or leafs are logically related.
 For instance, a node might represent an AND operation, meaning that if it evaluates to true, all its incoming nodes or leafs must also evaluate to true.
-What sets this structure apart is that each node and leaf is associated with a prime number, and each node computes a composite prime number based on the prime numbers of its incoming nodes or leafs.
-This prime-based system allows for efficient manipulation and traversal of the graph while preserving logical relationships.
-In summary, this data structure combines elements of a DAG with a logic network, utilizing prime numbers to encode relationships and facilitate operations within the graph.

 # How it works
 Each composite (node) is a linear inequality equation on the form